 When it comes to choosing a diamond, Shane Co has a pretty small inventory of only 15,000 diamonds for shoppers to pick from.
 In contrast, retailers like Blue Nile and James Allen have close to 200,000 loose diamonds available in their inventory.

 To be clear, it’s not the size of the inventory that matters most but having a bigger selection greatly increases the probability of finding a well cut diamond that fits your criteria perfectly.
-Ultimately, it’s the quality of the inventory and availability of tangible data that helps you make a better purchase.
+Ultimately, it’s the quality of the inventory and availability of tangible data that will help you make a better purchase.

 First of all, the search filters offered by Shane Co to narrow down options is lacking in advanced search criteria.
 For example, you are not able to filter out diamonds with or without fluorescence and there are no options to weed out poorly proportioned diamonds with table/depth ratios.